tier4/driving_log_replayer/docs/use_case/obstacle_segmentation.en.md

 ### Evaluation Result Format

-In obstacle_segmentation, two types of detection (Detection) and non-detection (NonDetection) are evaluated.
+In `obstacle_segmentation` evaluation scenario, two types of checks, detection (Detection) and non-detection (NonDetection), are evaluated.
-Although they are evaluated simultaneously in one point cloud callback, they are counted separately.
+Although they are evaluated simultaneously, in one callback function, they are counted separately.
-The Result is true if both detection and non-detection have passed, and false otherwise.
+The `Result` is `true` if both detection and non-detection evaluation steps have passed.
+Otherwise the `Result` is `false`.

-The format is shown below.
+An example of evaluation is described below.
-However, common parts that have already been explained in the result file format are omitted.
+*NOTE: common part of the result file format, which has already been explained, is omitted.*

 ```json
 {